 Logic might suggest that lower prices are the way to go if you want to keep more customers paying up for your software.
 However, price isn’t the only factor people consider when they buy products; they also have certain expectations in terms of quality and they inevitably associate higher prices with a higher level of perceived and expected quality.

 As this study – published by the University of Texas at Arlington – shows, consumers rely on price to determine the quality of products.

-As this Psychology Today article explains, high prices attract consumers when assessing quality is difficult and this is very relevant to SaaS products.
-The same article references a pricing test by one company’s R&D team that found the most expensive price attracted the most customers.
+As this study explains, high prices attract consumers when assessing quality is difficult and this is very relevant to SaaS products.
+The same study references a pricing test by one company’s R&D team that found the most expensive price attracted the most customers.

 “So, $12.99 was really good, $15.99 not so good, $18.99 great.
 We found that at $18.99, we were starting to get consumers who would shop in both channels.
 At $18.99, it was a great value to a prestige shopper who was used to spending $30 or more [for a similar product].
 But $15.99 was no-man’s-land—way too expensive for a mass shopper and really not credible enough for a prestige shopper.”